 - Litter absorbs moisture from poultry droppings and provides warmth in winter and coolness in the summer season.

 - Rake the litter frequently and then treat it with slaked lime to avoid caking.
 Carefully remove moist litter and replace it with fresh litter.

 - After that, spread newspapers on the litter to prevent chicks from feeding.
-Though, rear the chicks on standard chick starter ratio.
+However, rear the chicks on the standard chick starter ratio.